 What is HIPAA compliant email?

-According to the Office for Civil Rights, the Security Rule requires covered entities to “implement policies and procedures to restrict access to, protect the integrity of, and guard against unauthorized access to EPHI [electronic PHI]”.
+According to the Office for Civil Rights(new window), the Security Rule requires covered entities to “implement policies and procedures to restrict access to, protect the integrity of, and guard against unauthorized access to EPHI [electronic PHI]”.

 Covered entities must carefully assess how they access the internet and how they plan to protect EPHI as it is transmitted.
 Once they select a solution, they must document the decision.
 So covered entities can send EPHI over the internet as long as adequate protections are in place.